Bug of the Week: Lacewing Revisited

 When we looked for insects today, we found some insect eggs on our lemon leaves.
-(This post was edited 12/27)
+What are they?

 Can you see the egg?
 It is the white oval on the hair-like stalk.